LittleLightCz/Krool/README.md

 # Krool
-Kotlin resource pool based on non-blocking coroutines useful for sharing expensive resources in a concurrent environment.
+Kotlin resource pool based on non-blocking coroutines.
+Useful for sharing expensive resources in a concurrent environment.

 ## Usage